The Basics of Creating a Landing Page HTML From Scratch

 <b>text</b> is to bold the word “text”, <i>text</i> for italics, while <p>text</p> is used to create paragraphs.
 You can also create hyperlinks within your landing page using <a href=”URL.com”>text</a>.
 This is especially useful when creating a call to action.

-The HTML and CSS Connection
+The HTML Landing Page and CSS Connection

 While HTML affects the content of a webpage, the CSS dictates its style.
 If the HTML is the brain of the outfit, the CSS (cascading style sheets) is its body.
 The CSS is responsible for giving your HTML code its final shape.
 In other words, it translates how your HTML instructions appear on your landing page.
-It is a fact that your landing page’s appearance is responsible for creating the ideal first impression on a visitor.
+It is a fact that your page templates’s appearance which is responsible for creating the ideal first impression on a visitor.
 And everyone knows that the first impression is always the most important.

 HTML and CSS go hand-in-hand if you want to create an effective landing page.
 You can setup a simple landing page by writing HTML code, but you’ll need to tap into CSS when you want to add color to the mix or change the font or any number of style elements that bring your page to life.

-Landing Page HTML Made Easy
+Landing Page HTML Templates Made Easy

 Coding is not meant for everyone and that is why there are computer programmers out there who do this for a living.
 Our examples above may help you get started, but you won’t get very far without professional help or at least learning CSS and HTML properly.
 That is where we come in.

-You can use one of our templates to get started or use our editor to put the finishing touches on one of your creations.
-In any case, you can be sure that by the time you are done you will have an aesthetically pleasing, high conversion, landing page on your hands!
+You can use one of our landing page templates to get started or use our editor to put the finishing touches on one of your creations.
+In any case, you can be sure that by the time you are done you will have an aesthetically pleasing, high conversion, HTML landing page on your hands!